YMSpektor/carnelian-diagram/docs/interactivity.md

 ### Element controls and useControls hook

 Controls are interactive parts of diagram elements that allow to manipulate (resize, change shape, etc) the element with a mouse and also have some visual presentation (e.g. small yellow squares at the position of the shape corners).
 Controls are usually visible when the element they belong to is selected.
 The library renders controls on a separate layer on top of the elements that makes controls visible even if they are overlapped with other elements.
 To add controls to the element use a `useControls` hook.
 It accepts a single argument:
 * `callback: (transform: DOMMatrixReadOnly, element: DiagramElementNode) => JSX.Element` - Inside this callback you can render all needed controls and return them as JSX similar to how you render element itself.
-Usually controls must have fixed size in screen pixels that doesn't depend on a svg viewport settings, so control layer defines it's own coordinates system where the pixel size equals to a screen pixel.
+Usually controls must have fixed size in screen pixels that doesn't depend on a svg viewport settings, so the control layer defines it's own coordinates system where the pixel size equals to a screen pixel.
 The `transform` argument allows to convert diagram viewport coordinates to this controls coordinate system.
-Inside the callback you can use such hooks as `useHitTest`, `useAction` (and this is the difference from React that doesn't allow to call hooks inside callback functions) and pass the `element` parameter, because inside the useControls callback there is no current element defined in the render context, so you need to pass it manually.
+As said above, the library renders controls after the elements, so when the callback has been called it does not have the element reference in the render context, so the hooks like `useHitTest` or `useAction` (that are called in standard control components - see below) won't work inside the callback if you don't pass the element reference there manually.

 The library provides two standard control components, so you can use them instead of implementing controls on your own:
 * `HandleControl` - A small box (or circle or other shape) that can be dragged to alter the element properties, such a size, position etc.